 As a swing trader, you most likely have a steady job, a bunch of kids filling your home with trickling laughter, and perhaps a hobby that brings joy to your spirit animal.
 You don’t take trading too seriously, and it’s certainly not your full-time occupation.

 Swing traders can be found in all walks of life, and they all have their preferred systems.
 But most importantly, a swing trader is patient and logical.
 You don’t follow the hype, but you follow the narrative.
-Again the occupation of trading is tailored to your lifestyle and not the other way around.
+Again, the trading occupation is tailored to your lifestyle and not the other way around.
 That is why we won’t see the caffeine-infused, hot-headed personality types in swing traders.
-So before you run out the door and start the analysis of your next long term trade, let’s talk about the last type of trader that lives deep in the crypto jungle.
+So before you run out the door and start the analysis of your next long-term trade, let’s talk about the last kind of trader that lives deep in the crypto jungle.

 What?!
-How does a hodler count as a trader?
+How does a holder count as a trader?
 It might sound a bit strange, but yes!
-Hodling for the long term is also trading.
+Holding for the long term is also trading.

 At some point, you buy, and at some point, you’ll have to push that red “sell” button.
-So how exactly do you know if hodling would be something for you?
+So how exactly do you know if holding would be something for you?

-The chances are that you were instantly “bitten” by the whole concept of an immutable and decentralised financial ecosystem from the moment you have heard about Bitcoin and cryptocurrency in general.
+The chances are that you were instantly “bitten” by the whole concept of an immutable and decentralized financial ecosystem from the moment you have heard about Bitcoin and cryptocurrency in general.
 You had sleepless nights, didn’t you?
-You were thinking about the future with Jetsons-like flying cars, robots and permissionless, borderless payment systems that would pull billions of people out of poverty.
+You were thinking about the future with Jetsons-like flying cars, robots, and permissionless, borderless payment systems that would pull billions of people out of poverty.

-In that case, you are definitely a hodler material.
+In that case, you are a holder material.
 You firmly believe that cryptocurrency and blockchain tech will improve the world in the same way nuclear energy, personal computers, and the internet did.
 You don’t think in months but in years and even decades.

 That is why you have no issue holding on to your cryptocurrency for years to come.
 You most likely have multiple wallets and countless paper backups of your seed phrases and private keys.
 You spread the gospel of Satoshi far and wide, and probably your significant other is tired of your crypto ramblings.

-Yes, you are definitely a hodler.
+Yes, you are a holder.
 No amount of news media propaganda, yapping pseudo-journalist clowns, and prehistoric government regulators can dissuade you from giving up your coins even in the darkest days of the bear market.
-You KNOW deep down that every 4-year cycle, the good quality crypto project will survive, thrive and empower the world in ways we cannot even imagine.
+You KNOW deep down that every 4-year cycle, the excellent quality crypto project will survive, thrive, and empower the world in ways we cannot even imagine.

-As we can see, a hodler is categorised by an insanely large amount of patience.
-A hodler lives and breathes “crypto”.
-Suppose you think you might be the perfect “hodler material”.
-In that case, it’s definitely advisable to alternate your passion for crypto with the well needed period of rest and “to unplug from the Matrix” once in a while for the sake of your sanity and the well being of the people around you.
+As we can see, a holder is categorized by an insanely large amount of patience.
+A holder lives and breathes “crypto.”
+Suppose you think you might be the perfect “holder material.”
+In that case, it’s advisable to alternate your passion for Crypto with the well-needed period of rest and “to unplug from the Matrix” once in a while for the sake of your sanity and the well-being of the people around you.

 Now you know about all the trading styles out there, we can tackle the ever so important question.